verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### All together now

-If you want to see a working version of the previous code or play around with it without copy-paste, find it on CodeSandbox.
+If you want to see a working version of the previous code, or play around with it, find it on CodeSandbox.

 [![Check if an element is still inside viewport after a given time](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/mzokk46vlx)

-<iframe src="https://codesandbox.io/embed/mzokk46vlx" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Final words